IDCI-Consulting/StepBundle/Resources/doc/presentation.md

 Building the Map
 -----------------

-We have to create a map before rendre it.
+We have to create a map before rendering it.
 For now, this can all be done from inside a controller.

 ```php